plausible/docs/docs/trial-to-paid.md

 Fill in your card details and click on the "**Subscribe Now**" button to subscribe to a paid subscription.
 Your subscription will start right away.
 Your subscription will be renewed automatically and you can change or cancel your plan at any time.

+You will automatically get an email from our payment processor Paddle with your invoice.
+You will get an automatic invoice sent to you via email for each payment that you make.

 <img alt="Fill in your payment details" src={useBaseUrl('img/subscribe-now.png')} />